ric2b/Vivaldi-browser/chromium/weblayer/README.md

 `shell` sample app

+'test' test harnesses and test-only helper code

+'tools' helper scripts

+'app' internal code which runs at the beginning of each process

 `browser` internal code which runs in the browser process

 `common` internal code which runs in the browser and child processes

 `renderer` internal code which runs in the renderer process

+`utility` internal code which runs in the utility process

+## Setting Up Your Build Environment

+If you haven't done this already, you first need to set up an Android build.
+If you are a Google employee, reach out to weblayer-team@google.com for internal instructions.
+Otherwise follow the [Android build instructions](/docs/android_build_instructions.md).

+## Building and Testing

+To run the sample app:

+$ autoninja -C out/Default run_weblayer_shell
+$ out/Default/bin/run_weblayer_shell

+To run instrumentation tests:

+$ autoninja -C out/Default weblayer_instrumentation_test_apk
+$ out/Default/bin/run_weblayer_instrumentation_test_apk

+The test script will build and install all necessary APKs.